luigi311/Blog/content/furilabs-flx1/index.md

 # My Involvement / Disclosures

-I've followed Bardia, the CEO, development over the years across different devices prior to founding FuriLabs, while he was working on Droidian.
-While he was working on droidian, I financially donated to him in order for him to acquire hardware.
+I've followed Bardia, one of the engineers, development over the years across different devices prior to founding FuriLabs, while he was working on Droidian.
+During his droidian time, I financially donated to him in order for him to acquire hardware.

 The FLX1 was purchased with my own money and I was the first one to official purchase a device from them.
 I did feel confident purchasing the device when they first opened up and their promise for support because of my connection and good experience with Bardia.
 I minimally contribute to their development, mostly on the user side of things like their gallery app and andromeda system.
 Everything ive contributed on the software side is open in my [Github](https://github.com/luigi311) and tagged as such on their official repos.
 I also currently participate in their software QA testing prior to its public release when I have time.